 Ontario takes a step toward legislature renovations with proposal for new ministry

-Ontario is taking another step toward renovations of the legislature, proposing to create a new ministry to oversee them.
+Ontario took another step toward renovations of the legislature Tuesday, proposing to create a new ministry to oversee them.

-Legislative Affairs Minister Paul Calandra introduced the bill today, saying it will establish the foundation on which a comprehensive and long-overdue restoration can be completed.
+Legislative Affairs Minister Paul Calandra introduced a bill to establish a Queen's Park Restoration Secretariat, saying it will create the foundation on which a comprehensive and long-overdue restoration can be completed.

+"It puts in place the framework that allows parliamentarians to ensure that they have a big say in how this building restoration unfolds, while ensuring the government has the financial accountability that is necessary to make sure that it happens," Calandra said in an interview.

 The bill would also provide for the temporary relocation of the legislature to another building while renovations are underway.